romaross/-supply-chain-control-tower/README.md

 The system is intentionally simple: deterministic batch runs, transparent CSV outputs, and a thin UI layer.
 This makes it easy to audit, extend, and integrate into existing internal processes.

+## Case Studies (How Ops Teams Use It)

+These are realistic examples of how a control-tower team would use the cockpit outputs to make decisions during daily operations.
+Numbers are **directional** and meant for decision framing, not accounting accuracy.

+### Case 1 — Peak Week (Volume +20%)

+**Situation:** A seasonal campaign drives a sudden volume increase.
+In practice, pressure often shows up first as a **2–3 day drift in Late %**, followed by OTIF degradation if capacity is not adjusted.

+**What the control tower sees**
+- KPI trend: Late % rising over several days (early warning)
+- Anomalies: HIGH severity flags on Late % / Avg lead time
+- Risk: missed cutoffs, sorting/dispatch bottlenecks, and lane congestion

+**Typical operational actions**
+- Add short-term capacity (extra departures, overtime, temporary labor)
+- Tighten cutoff discipline and prioritize critical lanes / key customers
+- Use expediting selectively (only where it prevents SLA breaches, not as a blanket fix)

+**Decision framing (service vs cost)**
+- It’s usually cheaper to buy capacity early than to react later with broad expediting.
+- A small buffer on the most volatile lanes can stabilize service during the peak window.

+---

+### Case 2 — Carrier Reliability Drop

+**Situation:** A major carrier underperforms for a week due to constraints (capacity, strikes, weather, network disruption).
+These events typically create a **localized late-delivery spike** before becoming visible at network level.

+**What the control tower sees**
+- KPI shift: OTIF down, Late % up, SLA violations increasing
+- Anomalies: repeated HIGH severity flags tied to a region/carrier pattern
+- Alerts: anomaly clusters within a short window trigger escalation

+**Typical operational actions**
+- Rebalance allocation away from the weakest carrier (temporary mix change)
+- Protect strategic accounts with more reliable partners or targeted express options
+- Start a carrier performance review with a 24–48h stabilization plan (root cause + corrective actions)

+**Decision framing (service vs cost)**
+- Short-term cost may increase (premium carriers / selected expediting), but service stability improves and prevents downstream penalties and customer churn.

 ---

 ## 3. Key Capabilities